2015 Slovak same-sex marriage referendum: Questions

 A fourth question on registered partners was rejected by the Constitutional Court.

 In order for the proposal to be approved, voter turnout needed to be at least 50%.

 Campaign

 Supporters of the referendum campaigned predominantly in churches, with the Conference of Slovak Bishops raising funds for the campaign.
 62% of Slovaks identify as Catholics, and although less than 40 percent of those attend mass regularly, Reuters describes Slovakia as "one of the most religious countries in Europe on the surface".

 The vote, which cost more than €6.3 million to run, led to conservative groups spending around €110,000 on advertisements.
 The Christian conservative activism platform CitizenGo, run by Brian S. Brown, the American founder of the National Organization for Marriage, supported the referendum.

-Slovakia's LGBT groups, which are smaller and less organised than their opponents, encouraged people not to vote at all, for fear that "no" voters might push turnout over 50%.
+Slovakia's LGBTQ groups, which are smaller and less organised than their opponents, encouraged people not to vote at all, for fear that "no" voters might push turnout over 50%.